 From Perth to Broome: the best road trip in Western Australia in 3 weeks

-Read on to discover my complete Western Australia road trip itinerary, all my favorite places to visit, unique camping spots and so many more useful tips to plan the best road trip in Western Australia.
+Read on to discover my complete Western Australia road trip itinerary, all my favorite places to visit, unique camping spots and so many more valuable tips to plan the best road trip in Western Australia.

 Map of Western Australia